A Bayesian Optimization Approach to Machine Translation Reranking: Methods

-Proxy scores are incorporated into posterior estimation given by Equations \ref{eq:gaussian_posterior_mu} and \ref{eq:gaussian_posterior_sigma} by redefining $a$ to be a tuple of $\langle$data point, scoring function$\rangle$ and $\mathbf{a}$ to be the vector of such tuples which are observed. $f(\mathbf{a})$ would then return the observed values for a data point and scoring function.
-The kernel $\mathcal{K}$ is set to $\mathcal{K}_\mathrm{mult}$ which takes as input the tuple of data point and scoring function.
-The full BayesOpt+GP+Proxy algorithm is in Algorithm \ref{alg:bayesopt}.
+Proxy scores are incorporated into posterior estimation given by Equations \ref{eq:gaussian_posterior_mu} and \ref{eq:gaussian_posterior_sigma} by redefining $a$ to be a tuple of $\langle$data point, scoring function$\rangle$ and $\mathbf{a}$ to be a vector of such tuples.
+The kernel $\mathcal{K}$ is set to $\mathcal{K}_\mathrm{mult}$ which takes as input two tuples of data point and scoring function.
+The full BayesOpt+GP+P algorithm is in Algorithm \ref{alg:bayesopt}.